litdev1/LitDev/README.md

 If you use SB-Prime IDE with Extension Manager, you may download an updated version of [SB-Prime](http://litdev.uk/downloads/SB-Prime.zip) from the website to be compitible with the new website domain name.

-I have also created an initial [Small Basic forum](https://litdev.uk/mybb) using MyBB.
+I have also created an initial [Small Basic forum](https://litdev.uk/mybb) which is a good place to ask questions.

-Any questions, then please post an [issue](https://github.com/litdev1/LitDev/issues) or email admin@litdev.uk.

 ## Summary